Cockroach Pest Control

 From Preparation to Treatment

 Due to how difficult they are to control; long-term pest treatment plans are the most efficient way to deal with cockroaches.
-Regular pest inspections and treatments are essential to give them the flick – for good!
+Regular pest inspections and treatments are essential to give them the Flick – for good!

 Have You Got Questions?
 Call us on 1300 270 019

-Between your pest control treatments, keep your house thoroughly clean.
+Between your cockroach pest control treatments, keep your house thoroughly clean.
 Don’t leave dirty dishes in the sink, as cockroaches are attracted to both scraps and water.
 Take your garbage out regularly and make sure it is stored in a sealed container outside.
 Also ensure any unused cardboard boxes are quickly discarded, as these are a great way for cockroaches to travel!

 General household maintenance is also key to keeping your house roach-free.
 After the Flick team have sprayed, have any leaking taps or pipes repaired.
 Eliminate access points with tight-fitted fly screens on doors and windows, or draft excluders for the bottom of the doors.